 What we do

 With over three decades in the industry, we have been part of the restoration of some of New York City's beautiful landmarks, a testament to our commitment to preserving our cultural patrimony.
-Our designs, while rooted in the past, seamlessly integrate contemporary innovations.
-This blend of old and new has led to our involvement in projects ranging from historic churches to apartments and houses, each echoing tales of good times gone by while looking toward the future.
+Many of our clients also want their new projects rooted in tradition while seamlessly integrating contemporary innovations.
+Not only will this blend of old and new give a sense of permanence and beauty, but it will also add richness and meaning to the present.
+This New Traditional Architecture has led to our involvement in projects ranging from historic churches to apartments and houses, each echoing legendary tales while looking toward the future.

 Why hire us?